Polymer/old-docs-site/tooling-strategy.md

 Instead, we want to be able to install those tools when they are needed.

-We chose `nodejs` as our executable environment for these tools, as it is multi-platform, there are many such tools already available, and the Node Package Manager (`npm`) is very handy for installation.
+We chose Node as our executable environment for these tools, as it is multi-platform, there are many such tools already available, and the Node Package Manager (`npm`) is very handy for installation.

-Once `nodejs` is installed, Most of the time all you have to do to acquire tooling is execute
+Once `node` is installed, Most of the time all you have to do to acquire tooling is execute

     npm install

 in the root folder of the repository.

-We also employ `grunt`, which is a general purpose task runner (like a very simple `make`) that works under  `nodejs`.
+We also employ `grunt`, which is a general purpose task runner (like a very simple `make`) that works under Node.

 Grunt is designed to have two parts, a command-line interface, and then a local grunt worker.
 The local grunt tasks are installed via npm install, but you will need to install the `grunt-cli` once, globally, via

     npm install -g grunt-cli